OhadR/kafka-sandbox/course.md

 ### kafka logs

 Where does the data that is sent by producers stored physically?
 It is in the Kafka logs.
 Kafka logs are the physical files in which data is stored before they are consumed by the consumers.
 Logs are managed by Kafka brokers.
 Each broker has an assigned log directory where it stores the log files.
 There are multiple log files created in Kafka.
 Each broker will have its own log territory.
 And in these directory, there are separate files for each topic and partition.
 These are rolling files so when a file gets filled up it's rolled over and a new file is created to continue with the logging process.
 So each partition will have multiple log files in the log directory.

 Data in Kafka is only kept for a configured interval of time.
 The default is seven days.
 A separate thread in Kafka keeps pruning files that are over this period.
 Log files are an important consideration for managing a Kafka instance since they influence the amount of physical space that needs to be provisioned.

 Lack of space would lead to the broker rejecting data from producers and a breakdown of data processing pipelines.
 All configuration for Kafka is in the server.properties file under the conflict folder of the Kafka installation root folder.
 The log.dirs parameter is used to set the path of the log directory.
- Now, let's explore more around the producers and consumers in the next video.

 ### Producers and consumers